Natural Links in Cardinia – Levels 3 & 4

 INCLUSIONS, NOTES, TERMS and CONDITIONS

 Programs are open to schools located in and around Cardinia Creek.
 Sessions offered are subject to availability and budget.
 Each group must not exceed 30 students.
-You can book as many students from your school as you like, however, all excursions must be delivered by Friday, June 27.
+You can book as many students from your school as you like, however, all excursions must be delivered by the end of Term 3, 2025.
 Transport can be arranged if required, however it is hoped that most schools can manage their own to allow maximum student participation from across the region.

 Equipment needed by the school: First aid kit, insect repellant, sun screen and PPE including hand sanitiser to kill viruses, bacteria and other micro organisations.